|

 whom they claimed to support).
 With our opinion being that the Gasparilla

-International Film Festival is more focused on movie premiers and celebrities
+Film Festival, is more focused on movie premiers and celebrities from

-from Hollywood using the Tampa Bay area as a location, and the Sunscreen
+Hollywood using the Tampa Bay area as a location, and the Sunscreen Film

 expensive filmmaking workshops, we lost something good with the loss of